wbfw109/study-core/src/python/wbfw109/algorithms/baekjoon/README.md

   - can function be terminated early (; **Early stopping**)?

 - Sort
-  - **design** loop that have exclusive range by using explicit pointers.
+  - **design** elaborately loop that have exclusive range by using explicit pointers.
+    - divide list into proper range in order to apply some rules.

 - Graph
   - variants of BFS